katsutsani/gtech1-b16-puissance4/README.md

 How to play ?

 1) You need the Debian OS.
-You can download it from the microsoft store, it's free
+You can download it from the microsoft store, it's free.
 2) You need the compiler, to install it type the following commands in the terminal: sudo apt-get update And : sudo apt-get install man make gcc git openssh-client
+3) Issue the command: git clone https://github.com/katsutsani/gtech1-b16-puissance4.git
+4) Access the executable file as follows : cd gtech1-b16-puissance4/
+5) Compile the file: gcc then4.c -o then4
+6) Run the file : ./puis4

 FR - Règles du jeu du Puissance 4 :